Andrewweb77/first/README.md

 # first
-Thr first my expirience on the GitHub
+It's first my expirience on the GitHub